marta-seq/kinDELexplore/README.md

 * The above conclusions are valid both for DDR1 and MAPK14 targets.
 * Leveraging pre-trained transformer embeddings can be a promising approach, as it consistently improves performance compared to traditional featurization methods.
 * However, overall predictive performance remains limited.
 The results indicate that the models, including ChemBERTa+DNN, still struggle to generalize to unseen compounds, especially in off-DNA test sets.
-# TODO
-This means that levering pre trained trasnformers can get good results.
-There is still room for improvement, as the results are not stellar.

 * Limitations:
     * No hyperparameter tuning or extensive architecture search was performed.
-    * Limited to a subset of the dataset (DDR1, split 1).
+    * Limited to a subset of the dataset (random split 1).

 * Opportunities for improvement:
   * Explore different architectures and hyperparameters.